aleitch1/P5js_webpack/README.md

 This emerged out of a procedural generation project about towers and fire escapes, built for ITPCamp 2019.

 It was developed to provide a React-like build environment for P5.js canvas drawing projects, allowing for a little better debug and tweaking.
 It assumes use of `import` statements and code separation and an interest in functional programming.

+When you boot the code, you will get a new tenement apartment with slightly different fire escapes every 1000ms or so.

 ## Getting Started

 ### Boot Up